chrisdel101/turnStile/README.md

 This is a rough draft README for assising in development.

 To start your Phoenix server:
+  * run `create extension fuzzystrmatch` in psql.
+This is required to run levenstein distance queries.
   * Install dependencies with `mix deps.get`
   * Create and migrate your database with `mix ecto.setup`
   * Start Phoenix endpoint with `mix phx.server` or inside IEx with `iex -S mix phx.server`